On this page

 - providing input into the development and implementation of the project.

-The Ascot Vale Estate Consultative Committee will be chaired by Danny Pearson MP, State Member for Essendon.
+The Ascot Vale Estate Consultative Committee is chaired by Danny Pearson MP, State Member for Essendon.

-The Ascot Vale Consultative Committee will bring together key community members and representatives of local organisations to provide advice on the redevelopment for the estate renewal.
+The Ascot Vale Consultative Committee brings together key community members and representatives of local organisations to provide advice on the redevelopment for the estate renewal.
 It will enable ongoing two-way feedback through an active participatory approach with stakeholders and the community.

 Members will represent their communities, providing input and effectively communicating back to their communities to support the successful delivery of the estate renewal.

-For further information about the Ascot Vale Consultative Committee or to request a hard copy of the application form, contact Mark Corbett on 0447 842 369 or firstname.lastname@example.org.
+For further information about the Ascot Vale Consultative Committee, contact Mark Corbett on 0447 842 369 or email@example.com.

 Frequently asked questions